ericVargas/variableRectangle/README.md

 # variableRectangle
-Running a square across the x-axis, looping around while following the mouse y-axis and changing color through the middle Also stops in place when mouse is pressed
+Running a square across the x-axis, looping around while following the mouse y-axis and changing color through the middle.
+Also stops in place when mouse is pressed